 Figure 9.
 Embodied carbon benchmark for recycled concrete replacement.

 4.2.2.
-Second recommendation
+Second alternative

-This recommendation suggested replacing the 0% recycled rebar with 97% recycled rebar.
+This recommended alternative suggested replacing the 0% recycled rebar with 97% recycled rebar.
 This change reflects in the results with a reduction in CO2e to 123 kg CO2e / m2 / year, a figure like the change observed with the recycled binders in ready-mix concrete (Figure 10).